CemraJC/gulp-mathjax-node/README.md

 ## Usage

-gulp-mathjax-node can be simply dropped in to an HTML processing pipeline.
+gulp-mathjax-node can be simply dropped in to an HTML processing pipeline - although any file format could be used.

 ```javascript
 var math     = require("gulp-mathjax-node"),